corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 ### Create the contract class

 A Corda state typically has a corresponding contract class to document the rules/policy of that state when used in a transaction.
-To declare the contract class:

-Add the class name `MarsVoucherContract` that implements the `Contract` class.
+To declare the contract class, add the class name `MarsVoucherContract` that implements the `Contract` class.

 {{< note >}}
 As you are writing the contract, you will notice that IntelliJ prompts you to add imports that correspond to elements you've added.
 Add the relevant imports to all suggested elements.
-When adding imports, ignore `BoardingTicketContract` that is in red - you will add it in the *Create the `BoardingTicketContract`* section.
+When adding imports, ignore `BoardingTicketContract` that is in red—you will add it in the [Create the `BoardingTicketContract`](#create-the-boardingticketcontract) section.
 {{< /note >}}

 This is what your code should look like now: